The President's Commission on Critical Infrastructure

 The New Arsenal

+The new arsenal of "weapons of mass disruption" in the cyber world include "Trojan horses," viruses, and e-mail attacks that can be used to alter or steal data.
 These tools recognize neither borders nor jurisdictions.
 They can be used anywhere, anytime, by anyone with the capability, technology, and intent to do harm.
-I tend to call 'em "bad actors."
+And they offer the advantage of anonymity.

 We concluded that the private sector has a responsibility to protect itself from the local threats, such as individual hackers and criminals.
-But the federal government has a larger responsibility to protect our citizens from national security threats.
-We found that national security is a shared responsibility.
+And that the federal government has a larger responsibility to protect our citizens from national security threats.
+In short, we found that infrastructure protection is a shared responsibility.

-In other words, the private sector is responsible for taking prudent measures to protect itself from commonplace hacker tools.
-If these tools are also used by the terrorist, then the private sector will also be protecting itself from cyber terrorist attack and will be playing a significant role in national security.
+The private sector is responsible for taking prudent measures to protect itself from commonplace hacker tools.
+If these tools are also used by the terrorist, then the private sector will also be protecting against cyber terrorist attack and will be playing a significant role in national security.

 The federal government is responsible for collecting information about the tools, the perpetrators, and their intent from all sources, including the owners and operators of the infrastructures.
 The government must share this information with the private sector so that industry can take the necessary protective measures.